-Compliment with: Blue green (Time for a wig)
+Compliment with: Blue-green (Time for a wig)

 Classic: Beige, browns, white and dark blue and green.

 If the thought of using pink makes you feel like a deer caught in the headlights, well think again.
-Take consolation that for several hundred years the aristocracy of Europe associated the color with success and masculinity.
+Take consolation that for several hundred years the aristocracy of Europe associated the colour with success and masculinity.
 Its only in the last hundred years or so pink came to be associated with femininity and delicacy.
-Pink as a subtle accessory works really beautifully with a wide range of colors including our holy trinity of blue, black and grey and be fearless using it in moderation with browns khaki and shades of darker green.
+Pink as a subtle accessory works really beautifully with a wide range of colours including our holy trinity of blue, black and grey and be fearless using it in moderation with browns khaki and shades of darker green.

 Juggling and alternating pink as both major and minor accessory e.g. as an Oxford shirt with cool designer jeans, classic tie and blue/brown tweed blazer will contrast your individual hues beautifully and pink accessories such as socks, shorts and even chinos can make your summer go with a smile.
-Embrace the colors and use them to your advantage.
+Embrace the colours and use them to your advantage.